Aergo (AERGO) Price Reaches $0.17 on Top Exchanges

-Aergo (AERGO) traded down 0.3% against the dollar during the 24-hour period ending at 15:00 PM ET on December 4th.
-One Aergo coin can currently be bought for $0.17 or 0.00000414 BTC on cryptocurrency exchanges.
-Over the last seven days, Aergo has traded up 4.9% against the dollar.
-Aergo has a total market capitalization of $76.96 million and $25.39 million worth of Aergo was traded on exchanges in the last day.
+Aergo (AERGO) traded 2% lower against the US dollar during the 24 hour period ending at 21:00 PM ET on December 6th.
+In the last seven days, Aergo has traded down 13.5% against the US dollar.
+One Aergo coin can currently be purchased for $0.17 or 0.00000382 BTC on popular cryptocurrency exchanges.
+Aergo has a total market capitalization of $74.65 million and approximately $9.48 million worth of Aergo was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.